On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Completeness

+\begin{proof} The proof directly follows from \cref{thm:complete3} and \cite[Thm.
+7.2]{Taghipour2013lifted}.
+Here, generalised counting ensures that \ac{ldjt} is complete for $\mathcal{M}^{1prv}$.
+The rough idea of the proof is that all PRVs can be counted.
+Counting only leads to a polynomial and not an exponential blowup.
+After counting no free variables remain and from the polynomial representation they can be directly eliminated\footnote{Again this is to show that it is polynomial w.r.t.\ domain sizes in the worst case.
+In reality, LDJT would eliminate as many PRVs as possible with lifted summing out as possible instead of counting them all.}.
+With at most 1 \ac{lv} for each \ac{prv} the problematic temporal pattern (a PRV with two logical variables for time step $t-1$ and time step $t$) cannot occur.
+Thus, \ac{ldjt} is complete for $\mathcal{M}^{1prv}$. \end{proof}

 In general, completeness results for relational inference algorithms assume liftable evidence.
 In case evidence breaks symmetries, query answering might not run in polynomial time but in exponential time w.r.t.\ domain sizes.
-Also, even if an algorithm is not complete for a certain class, the algorithm might still be able compute a lifted solution for some models of that class.
-For example, \ac{ldjt} can calculate a lifted solution for a 3-\ac{lv} model, even though \ac{ldjt} is not complete for 3-\ac{lv} models.
+Especially, for temporal models small differences in observations slowly ground a model.
+However, for conditioning with liftable evidence, the problem of evidence breaking symmetries over time has been dealt with by approximating symmetries \citep{GehMoBr20}.
+Further, even if an algorithm is not complete for a certain class, the algorithm might still compute a lifted solution for some models of that class.
+Similar to static algorithms \citep{taghipour2013first}, \ac{ldjt} can calculate a lifted solution for a 3-\ac{lv} model, even though \ac{ldjt} is not complete for 3-\ac{lv} models.
+The same holds for models from $FO^2$ with inter-slice \acp{pf} in which \acp{prv} from both time slices are parameterised with two logical variables.
+Here, \ac{ldjt} can compute for some models a lifted solution.

 Knowing the boundaries of completeness and \ac{ldjt}, we now take a look at the complexity of \ac{ldjt}.